-Prior to 2001, no randomized controlled trials assessed specific BG targets among critically ill patients.
-More recently, a variety of studies have focused on management criteria for BG in critically ill patients glycemic monitoring, use of IV insulin and computerized processes.
-Krinsley et al[23] in a study of 1600 critically ill patients managed with insulin therapy, reported a 75% reduction in acute kidney injury, 19% decrease in the number of patients transfused with packed red blood cells, 11% decrease length of ICU stay and a drop of 29% in mortality.
+Prior to 2001, no randomized controlled trials had assessed specific BG targets among critically ill patients.
+More recently, a variety of studies have focused on management criteria for BG in critically ill patients via glycemic monitoring, use of IV insulin, and computerized processes.
+Krinsley et al[23], in a study of 1600 critically ill patients managed with insulin therapy, reported a 75% reduction in acute kidney injury, 19% decrease in the number of patients transfused with packed red blood cells, 11% decrease in length of ICU stay, and a drop of 29% in mortality.
 This study aimed to decrease glucose levels to < 140 mg/dL with IIT.
-However, in a systematic review and meta-analysis by Marik et al[15], reviewed TGC (80-110 mg/dL) in ICU patients, including seven randomized controlled trials with more than 11000 patients, revealed no reduction in 28-d mortality, blood stream infections or requirement for renal replacement therapy.
-These investigators concluded that there is no evidence to support the IIT in ICU patients.
-These findings have been replicated in other studies[3,24].
-In one of such studies, continuous insulin infusion via central venous catheter lead to hypoglycemia[24].
+However, in a systematic review and meta-analysis by Marik et al[15] reviewing TGC (80-110 mg/dL) in ICU patients and including seven randomized controlled trials with more than 11000 patients, no reduction was found in 28-d mortality, blood stream infections, or requirement for renal replacement therapy.
+These investigators concluded that there is no evidence to support the use of IIT in ICU patients.
+These findings have since been replicated by other studies[3,24].
+In one such, continuous insulin infusion via central venous catheter led to hypoglycemia[24].

 Other studies have shown less of a risk of hypoglycemia.
-In 2014, Amrein et al[25] conducted a nurse-driven trial with the Space Glucose Control System™ in 40 critically ill patients, utilizing a computer-assisted device combined with an infusion pump for glycemic control.
-The target values were set at 80-150 mg/dl, nothing that the adherence to the given insulin dose advised by the computer program was 98.2%, and only one severe hypoglycemic episode occurred (0.03% of glucose readings)[25].
-In a similar study in 210 patients in 4 different ICUs, monitoring BG was followed by management with a computerized insulin infusion program (CIIP) programmed to a moderate glycemic range of 120-160 mg/dL in surgical ICU's and 140-180 mg/dL in medical ICU’s[26].
-The mean BG was 147 mg/dL in the surgical ICUs, and 171 mg/dL in the medical ICUs.
-17% had one or more glycemic episodes between 60-79 mg/dL and 9.8% below 70 mg/dL[26].
+In 2014, Amrein et al[25] conducted a nurse-driven trial with the Space Glucose Control System™ involving 40 critically ill patients and utilizing a computer-assisted device combined with an infusion pump for glycemic control.
+The target values were set at 80-150 mg/dL and it was noted that the adherence to the given insulin dose advised by the computer program was 98.2%; only one severe hypoglycemic episode occurred (0.03% of glucose readings)[25].
+In a similar study of 210 patients in four different ICUs, monitoring BG was followed by management with a computerized insulin infusion program that had been programmed to a moderate glycemic range of 120-160 mg/dL in surgical ICUs and 140-180 mg/dL in medical ICUs[26].
+The mean BG was 147 mg/dL in the surgical ICUs and 171 mg/dL in the medical ICUs.
+Only 17% had one or more glycemic episodes between 60-79 mg/dL and 9.8% < 70 mg/dL[26].

-The Food and Drug Administration (FDA) in 2014 recommended that the use of point-of-care BG monitors (POC BGMs) were not suitable for critically ill patients[27].
-In addition, the Centers for Medicare and Medicaid Services (CMS) indicated that “off-label” use of such glucometers in the ICU could be subject to citations and fines during site evaluations[28].
-The main reasons for the FDA and CMS concerns was that ICU patients are unstable and that might cause erroneous BG readings.
+The Food and Drug Administration (commonly known as the FDA), in 2014, recommended that the use of point-of-care (POC) BG monitors were not suitable for critically ill patients[27].
+In addition, the Centers for Medicare and Medicaid Services indicated that “off-label” use of such glucometers in the ICU could be subject to citations and fines during site evaluations[28].
+The main reasons for the FDA and Centers for Medicare and Medicaid Services concerns was that ICU patients are unstable and that might cause erroneous BG readings.

 In general, POC glucose monitors cost less, require smaller blood samples, and provide almost instant results.
-For years, they have been the preferred bedside glucose monitor for glycemic management[29].
-In a study of a large academic hospital, POC proved significant accuracy[30].
-Results from glycemic POC paired to a central laboratory results drawn no more than 60 min and passed the FDA’s 98% criteria[30].
+For years, they have been the preferred bedside glucose monitoring devices for glycemic management[29].
+In a study of a large academic hospital, POC showed significant accuracy[30].
+Results from glycemic POC paired to results of central laboratory testing of samples drawn no more than 60 min and passed the FDA’s 98% criteria[30].

 New software incorporating current guidelines may be just as beneficial for glycemia control[31].
-Some studies have used the Clinical Notification System that uses specific criteria and notifies nursing staff on imminent hypoglycemia, and persistent hyperglycemia, as defined as 2 consecutive readings over 150 mg/dL[32,33].
-The sensitivity and specificity of this system are excellent, 98.1% and 99.1% respectively[32,33].
+Some studies have used the Clinical Notification System that relies on specific criteria and notifies nursing staff of imminent hypoglycemia and persistent hyperglycemia, defined as two consecutive readings > 150 mg/dL[32,33].
+The sensitivity and specificity of this system are excellent, being 98.1% and 99.1% respectively[32,33].